ballerina-platform/ballerina-dev-website/spec/spec.md

 As a language, which is designed to have multiple implementations, Ballerina semantics are defined by a series of specifications and not by the implementation.
 Currently, there is only one implementation (i.e., jBallerina that compiles Ballerina to Java bytecodes).
 Others will follow including a compiler, which generates native binaries using LLVM.

 Ballerina has a collection of specifications starting with the Ballerina Language Specification.
-Other specifications (which are yet to be moved to the specification repository or, in some cases, yet to be written) will cover the standard library, built-in language extensions such as security, immutability & deprecation, module and project management, testing, documentation, compiler extensions for cloud, and Ballerina Central.
+Other specifications (which are yet to be moved to the specification repository or, in some cases, yet to be written) will cover the Ballerina library, built-in language extensions such as security, immutability & deprecation, module and project management, testing, documentation, compiler extensions for cloud, and Ballerina Central.

 ## Language specifications